TheatrumMundi/TheatrumMundi/_posts/2023-01-13-monstrosity-and-or-pedantry.markdown

 Death retains its significance as the last garauntee of nature, i.e. what in itself cannot be decomposed by force.
 Even if indefinitely postponed, it remains inviolate: it is that against which nature is.
 It is not positive.

-In the synthetic product, a certain death has changed hands: the result is monstrosity, a ubiquitous and unprecidented ugliness, alied with caprice and high pedantry.
+In the synthetic product, a certain power of death has changed hands: the result is monstrosity, a ubiquitous and unprecidented ugliness, alied with caprice and high pedantry.